neurogym/neurogym/docs/installation.md

 ### 2a: Reinforcement Learning Support

 NeuroGym includes optional reinforcement learning (RL) features via Stable-Baselines3.
-To install these:
+To install these, choose one of the two options below depending on your hardware setup:

+#### Option A — CPU-only (recommended for most users):

-If you do not have a CUDA-capable NVIDIA GPU (which is the case for most users), we recommend installing the CPU-only version of [PyTorch](https://pytorch.org/get-started/locally/) to avoid downloading unnecessary GPU libraries (up to 1.5GB):
+If you **do not** have a CUDA-capable NVIDIA GPU (which is the case for most users), we recommend installing the CPU-only version of [PyTorch](https://pytorch.org/get-started/locally/) to avoid downloading unnecessary GPU libraries (up to 1.5GB):

 ```bash